 I was a single mother of three boys ages five and under, living in New England with no family nearby.
 My brother was the closest geographically, but he lived a bachelor lifestyle, never married with no kids.
 My mother had recently moved back to her childhood home in California to spend time with her aunts, uncle, and cousins – distant relatives I had met once or twice or only knew about from family stories.
 My father had passed away nearly 20 years previously.
-Any relatives from his side of the family were many states away and somewhat estranged, as my parents had divorced when I was six and we were basically cast out.
+Any relatives from his side of the family were many states away and somewhat estranged, as my parents had divorced when I was six and we had lost touch.

 It was scary to be on my own.

 Daycare told me they needed someone to list as an emergency contact that didn’t live 3,000 miles away.
 Who could I ask?
 The fact that no one jumped to mind immediately simply served to highlight the fact that the kids and I needed some companionship.

 I had an idea.
 I’d host a “Ladies’ Night” at my house where other single moms could come and bring their kids!
 I’d serve dinner and maybe have an activity for the kids so the moms could socialize.

 My first Ladies’ Night was a Mardi Gras party, because it was right before Lent.
 I made a king cake and put a plastic baby under each piece of cake, so everyone would be a winner.
 I had gold, green, and purple Mardi Gras beads and matching cups and napkins.
 I don’t recall what else I served.
 Only one friend showed up with her daughter, but it was a “party!”
 (I knew that everything is more fun if you call it a party – even folding laundry.)

 The next time I hosted Ladies’ Night, two women came.
 They both had daughters so I wound up getting out all of my childhood books out that I knew the boys would never read anyway.
 I had a ton of horse books and Little House on the Prairie books.
 Many of them went home with the girls that night.